The Andrew Turnbull Network

 (USGS, 1932/63)

-A: Several segments of WV 20 in Mercer County have undergone realignment over the years, including this 2-kilometre bit south of Lerona that was bypassed in the 1950s.
+A: Several segments of WV 20 in Mercer County have undergone realignment over the years, including this 2-kilometre bit south of Lerona that was bypassed by 1958.
 Though WV 44 had reverted to being WV 20 by the time this realignment was done, the state chose to make a homage to the old number by redesignating this segment as CR 44, which it remains today.

 [WV 20 map]